I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

-With how fast acrylics dry, it can be difficult to get the look you want at first.
-If you paint in light, thin layers, it's easy to improve your shading in stages.
+Since acrylics dry fast, it’s sometimes difficult to get the look you want at first.
+If you paint in light, thin layers, it’s easy to improve your shading in stages.

 At this point, I concentrated on getting the basic shape of the feathers and colors put in.
 Highlights or definition aren't added until later.

 9. Add Color and Shadow